 Annapurna in the Monsoon Day 2: At the Brink of Fog and Cloud

 The morning mist turned into a blanket of fog over breakfast.
 In the space of a night, the warm humidity of the previous day shifted to thick damp.
-It was my first hint of Annapurna in the monsoon season.
+It was my first hint of what it would be like to trek in Annapurna during the monsoon season.

 We would trek to Ghorepani that day.
-My guide hinted that it would be a harder trek than the previous day.
+My guide hinted that it would be a harder trek than the first day.

-Nonetheless, I recalled my colleague Karina’s counsel, when I had wondered aloud to her, whether I could do the trek.
-“I used to be intimidated too,” she said.
-“And then I realised, trekking is just walking for a really long time!”
+Nonetheless, I recalled my colleague Karina's counsel when I had wondered aloud to her, whether I could do the trek.
+"I used to be intimidated too," she said reassuringly.
+"And then I realised, trekking is just walking for a really long time!"